apache/sdap-nexus/helm/README.md

 $ helm install nexus incubator-sdap-nexus/helm --namespace=sdap --dependency-update -f ~/overridden-values.yml
 ```

-The following table lists the configurable parameters of the NEXUS chart and their default values.
+The following tables list the configurable parameters of the NEXUS chart and their default values.
 You can also look at `helm/values.yaml` to see the available options.
 > **Note**: The default configuration values are tuned to run NEXUS in a local environment.
 Setting `ingressEnabled=true` in addition will create a load balancer and expose NEXUS at `localhost`.

 ### SDAP Webapp (Analyis) Parameters